 A three-stage verification process analyses whether the chemical products and each individual ingredient meet specific requirements with regard to sustainability, safety and compliance with statutory regulations.

 - Stage 1: Restricted Substance List (RSL) and Manufacturing Restricted Substance List (MRSL) screening

 - Stage 2: Analytical verification performed in an OEKO-TEX® member institute laboratory

-Products passing the requirements of all two processes earn the ECO PASSPORT by OEKO-TEX® certification and will be entered into the OEKO-TEX® buying guide which is the OEKO-TEX® central sourcing platform of pre-certified articles and materials.
+Products passing the requirements of the ECO PASSPORT by OEKO-TEX® certification and will be entered into the OEKO-TEX® buying guide which is the OEKO-TEX® central sourcing platform of pre-certified articles and materials.

 DETOX TO ZERO by OEKO-TEX®